docker-flow/docker-flow-proxy/articles/docker-swarm.md

 docker service ls
 ```

-Depending on how much time passed between `service create` and `service ls` commands, you'll see value of the *Replicas* column being zero or one.
-Immediately after creating the service, the value should be *0/1*, meaning that there are zero replicas running and the objective is to have one.
-Once the *mongo* image is downloaded and the container is running, the value should change to *1/1*.
+Depending on how much time passed between `service create` and `service ls` commands, you'll see the value of the *Replicas* column being zero or one.
+Immediately after creating the service, the value should be *0/1*, meaning that zero replicas are running and the objective is to have one.
+Once the *mongo* image is downloaded, and the container is running, the value should change to *1/1*.

 The final output of the `service ls` command should be as follows.